AkarGuard/AkarGuard/README.md

--  **"If you have any questions, feel free to ask.."**
+-  **" Illegal services will not last forever and it is your main source of income. "**

-- Signed by AkarGang
+- Signed by AkarGuard